Njehia98/project-3-final-project/README.md

 # project-3-final-project
 This is a Command Line Delivery Application where a customer gives his or her details i.e Name, Age, Contact and Address and gives a rating with an optional comment.
 The application includes Python ORM methods i.e create, delete, search, copy, display.
-There is one-to-many relationship between customer.py and address.py and review.py
+There is one-to-many relationship between customer.py and address.py and review.py.
+I have a database created using psql to store and manage my customer's data.
+The application is interactive and stimulates user participation.
+Instructions, and a menu will be displayed.
+The menu is really straightforward and self-explanatory.
+Each instruction from the menu will provide a response on the same command line interface, depending on whether data is returned from the instruction or an error occurs during its execution.
+The application can also be exited by following the straightforward menu instruction.